-Apple has announced many new features that will appear in iOS 14 when it arrives later this year. iPhone users will be able to take advantage of new widgets on the Home screen, communicate in foreign languages via the Apple Translate app, and tell everyone about it on the upgraded Messages service.
+iOS 14 - which is available to install right now! - brings with it a raft of useful new features. iPhone users can take advantage of new widgets on the Home screen, communicate in foreign languages via the Apple Translate app, and tell everyone about it on the upgraded Messages service.
 But one of the most interesting changes to Apple's mobile operating system is the addition of an App Library that finally allows you to bypass the pages and pages of apps that have been resident on iPhones since the beginning.

 In this article we show you how to get to grips with this important redesign and why you should be excited about its arrival.
-To see everything Apple announced regarding its upcoming software upgrade, read our comprehensive guide to iOS 14's release date and new features.
+To see everything Apple announced regarding its upcoming software upgrade, read our comprehensive guide to iOS 14's new features.

 What is the App Library feature in iOS 14?

 App Library changes this by creating a separate area where you can see all of your app icons.
-If you've ever used an Android smartphone then you'll be familiar with the idea, as it's a feature that has been on the platform for many years.
+If you've ever used an Android smartphone then you'll be familiar with the idea, as it's a feature that's been on Google's platform for many years.

-Where the two differ is that on Android, the apps are usually stored either in alphabetical order of from the oldest to the newest.
+Where the two differ is that on Android, the apps are usually stored either in alphabetical order or sorted from the oldest to the newest.
 Apple's App Library groups apps together by categories instead, with the ones demonstrated at WWDC 2020 including Entertainment, Social, Creativity and Recently Added.

 How to find the App Library in iOS 14